thaison2309/PortfolioProjects/README.md

-This is my fisrt project on the journey becoming a data analyst The project has two seperate query file for two different purpose:
+# Covid-19 Data Analysis Project

- + The portfolioQuery is for analyzing data about COVID-19 and then displaying the result via tableau.
+## Introduction
-   Here is the link to the tableau: https://public.tableau.com/views/Covid-19Overview_16493427611440/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link
+ - This project aims to analyze data about Covid-19 case and death toll to find out which country or region is the most damaged by the pandemic.
+The small project is also to demonstrate my skill in using SQL and Tableau in Data manipulating.
- + The data cleaning project file is merely to demonstrate my skill with sql
+ - This is the [link](https://covid.ourworldindata.org/data/owid-covid-data.xlsx) to the dataset used for analysis